Beee4life/action-logger/README.md

 ## Description

 This plugin gives you the option to log various actions on your website.
-Default there are a few actions which can be tracked from within WordPress' core and some from plugins I like/use.
+There are a few (core WP) actions which can be tracked but the power is that you can log anything you want by adding the logger somewhere in your code.

 ### Loggable actions